 Depending on your pictures, you will have to have fun with all these features and edit your images to get your work done.

 This way, photography will be a hobby and a job.
 Don’t settle for less.
 You can even sell photography prints and help you make the right amount of money to invest in your gear and maybe your home studio.

 You can also start as an assistant, you will earn money and experience too.
 Or you can become a freelance photographer.
 To get to all this, you must first make a portfolio.
 It may seem complicated, but it isn’t.

 - Be creative, tenacious, and ready to capture the moment.

-- Shot various people, places, and get crazy with perspectives.
+- Shoot various people, places, and get crazy with perspectives.

 - Your pictures want to tell a story.